Procedural macro in Rust 101

 }

-Months later, I tried to achieve something using basic macros by example2 in Rust, but with no luck, it's not easy to take a single integer and expand1 it into a list of something, the code burden was going too high, and I'd have to chose upfront some maximum value for the r number 3.
+Months later, I tried to achieve something using basic macros by example in Rust, but with no luck, it's not easy to take a single integer and expand it into a list of something, the code burden was going too high, and I'd have to chose upfront some maximum value for the r

 So I gave up till the more powerful procedural macro reached the almost stable point!